UBC-DSCI/introduction-to-datascience-python/source/inference.md

 boot20000
 ```

-Let's take a look at histograms of the first six replicates of our bootstrap samples.
+Let's take a look at the histograms of the first six replicates of our bootstrap samples.

 ```{code-cell} ipython3
 :tags: []